flipperdevices/flipperzero-ufbt/README.md

 Run `ufbt` in the root directory of your application.
 It will build your application and place the resulting binary in `dist` subdirectory.

-You can upload and start your application on Flipper attached over  USB using `ufbt launch_app`.
+You can upload and start your application on Flipper attached over  USB using `ufbt launch`.

 ### Debugging